 - Choose Create environment.

-- Type DynamoDB Battle Royale in the Name box.
-Leave the Description box empty.
+- Type DynamoDB Quick Photos in the Name box.

 - Choose Next step.